WiFi Access Point: How It Works and Benefits?

 After years of honored service, your beloved modem has decided to say goodbye.
-From one day to the next it stopped working and so you had to buy a new one.
-Too bad that in trying to cope with your needs as soon as possible you have not had time to choose a model that really suits your needs.
-So, now you find yourself a device whose WiFi range is not exactly exciting or, even worse, that can not generate a wireless network.
-Now the die is drawn, as a “said”, but fortunately you can still easily remedy the thing using a nice access point.
+From one day to the next, it stopped working, and so you had to buy a new one.
+It’s pity.
+In trying to meet your needs quickly, you haven’t had time to choose a model that truly fits them.
+You now have a device with poor WiFi range.
+Or, worse, it can’t create a wireless network.
+Now the die is cast, as a “said,” but fortunately you can still easily remedy the situation using a nice access point.

 How do you say?
-You do not know what I’m talking about and would you like to receive more info?
+You do not know what I’m talking about, and would you like to receive more info?
 No sooner said than done.
-If you allow me a few minutes of your precious time, I can not only explain what a WiFi access point is but also and above all how it works .
-Nothing overly complicated or in any case out of reach, I can assure you this right away.
+If you allow me a few minutes, I can explain what a WiFi access point is.
+More importantly, I can explain how it works.
+Nothing overly complicated or, in any case, out of reach; I can assure you this right away.

-In very small terms, an access point is nothing more than a “gadget” capable of transforming a wired network into a wireless network, thus offering a wireless access point to all the devices that need it.
-Obviously, in order to be used, a device of this kind must first be configured correctly, an operation that in turn does not require particular technicalities.
-To find out more, keep reading, find everything explained in detail below.
+An access point is a “gadget.”
+It turns a wired network into a wireless one.
+So, it provides wireless access to all devices that need it.
+A device of this kind must be configured to use it.
+This operation does not require any special skills.
+To find out more, keep reading; find everything explained in detail below.
 Enjoy the reading!

-Before explaining how a WiFi access point works, it seems to me right to put you in a position to understand, exactly, what we are talking about.
+Before explaining how a WiFi access point works, I must clarify what we are talking about.

-It is true, I have anticipated you at the beginning of the guide, but here you will find a much more detailed explanation with attached main technical characteristics.
-In short, in the end you should have a rather complete picture about it.
+I anticipated you at the beginning of the guide.
+Here, you will find a detailed explanation and the main technical specs.
+In short, in the end, you should have a rather complete picture of it.

-As I said, a WiFi access point is a device that allows you to transform a wired network into a wireless network, allowing the surrounding devices to connect to the Internet without cables.
+As I said, a WiFi access point is a device that turns a wired network into a wireless one.
+It lets nearby devices connect to the Internet without cables.

-The signal is transmitted using high-frequency radio waves (2.4 GHz and the newest even 5 GHz), which are the same frequencies that use the very common modem/wireless router and other wireless devices.
+The signal is transmitted using high-frequency radio waves (2.4 and 5 GHz).
+These are the same frequencies used by common modems and routers.
+They are also used by other wireless devices.

-Other less common but still available operating modes are the Universal Repeater (when the access point connects to other access points and clients without the need for special configurations) and the WDS (when an access point can connect to other devices in the category wirelessly without the need for keys).
+Other, less common, but available modes are the Universal Repeater and the WDS.
+The Universal Repeater works when the access point connects to other access points and clients without special setups.
+The WDS works when an access point can connect, without keys, to other devices in the category wirelessly.

 Technical features

 • Antennas and ports– WiFi access points can have antennas and network ports of various types and in variable numbers.
-The antennas can be internal or external, fixed or removable and the relative power level that is measured dB, while the ports are used to connect the devices to the network via cable and can be Fast Ethernet, with a data transfer rate of up to 100 Mbps , or Gigabit Ethernet, with a data transfer rate of up to 1,000 Mbps.
+The antennas can be internal or external, fixed or removable.
+The power level is measured in dB.
+The ports connect the devices to the network via cable.
+They can be Fast Ethernet, with a rate of up to 100 Mbps, or Gigabit Ethernet, with a rate of up to 1,000 Mbps.

 • PoE (Power Over Ethernet)– Access points with PoE support can use an Ethernet cable to simultaneously receive data and electricity.
 It can therefore be positioned far from the main modem / router without having to use very long extension cables for the power outlet.